 Signs and Symptoms of Oxycodone Addiction

-Oxycodone addiction is a chronic, relapsing condition in which a person cannot control oxycodone use and continues to use this opioid regardless of negative consequences.
+Oxycodone addiction is a chronic, relapsing condition in which a person cannot control their use and continues to use regardless of negative consequences.
 Addiction is seen more often in people who are misusing this opioid painkiller, with or without a prescription, with the intent of seeking a high.

 If a person is struggling with oxycodone addiction, they may exhibit some of these symptoms of addiction:7